 Multiple sanitizing stations are located at several points in the building with dispensers providing sanitizing gel.

 Our 40-acre campus houses 185,000 square feet of public exhibition space.
 The building’s occupancy capacity for total people is 18,000 people.
 We have five public restroom spaces and separate office restroom spaces.

 The Center has taken its responsibility for public safety to heart and has rigorous cleaning protocols.
 We provide access to sanitary materials for the public.
 A summary of those changes and protocols is as follows:

 We are adhering to the CDC protocols for staff and visitors.
 We have posted those guidelines at all entrances and distribute the link to ALL staff every day as part of briefings.

 Since the beginning of the COVID-19 pandemic, the museum has been engaged in a proactive approach to ensure staff safety.
 This includes a constant re-enforcement via signage and emails of CDC guidelines.
-Other items as follows:

 The Center is blessed with abundant space, so no desks are closer than 6’ to each other (unless separated by a wall) with approximately 90% of desks separated from each other by walls.

 The Center has posted signage in all public places utilizing language from the CDC website.
 In addition, employees daily receive the CDC recommendations through email.
-Finally, a memo was distributed on the first day back for employees to reiterate CDC and Wyoming health dept positions.
+Finally, a memo was distributed on the first day back for employees to reiterate CDC and Wyoming Health Dept. positions.